halex5000/ld-articles/stages of flag adoption/The Stages of Feature Flag Adoption.md

 ## Stage 0: The Recognition

 In many (if not most) cases, the decision to adopt feature flags comes from the engineering team.
 Often this is because the current branching strategy has become unmanageable.
-When a teams codebase has too many branches, that have existed for too long, across too many environments and the process of merging these into main has become difficult and error prone.
+There are too many branches, too many environments and the process of merging these into main has become difficult and error prone.

 ![feature branching](https://images.prismic.io/launchdarkly/34fa0076-e878-4e53-84f8-37cc00ba6c3b_TrunkBasedDev-01-1024x576.png)

 The engineering team starts looking into concepts like [trunk-based development](https://launchdarkly.com/blog/introduction-to-trunk-based-development/) as a means of solving this problem.
-A key compoment of successfully adopting trunk-based development is feature flags.
+A key component of successfully adopting trunk-based development is feature flags.
 Implementing feature flags seems like a light lift (i.e. it's perceived as both useful and easy to use in TAM terms), and so, the process begins.

 ## Stage 1: The Boolean Era